 WHAT’S IN A BLACK EYED SUSAN?

 I found many different versions of the “official” recipe, but what doesn’t change is vodka and orange juice.
 So basically, the Black Eyed Susan an amped-up screwdriver

-- Orange juice and pineapple juice – I’m not a fan of pineapple juice on its own, because it’s too tart.
-A few years ago I discovered a delicious Orange/Pineapple/Banana Juice combination.
-I really like it, and it covers both juices in one.
-Plus, the banana flavor tones down the sweetness of the orange and pineapple.
+Orange juice and pineapple juice – I’m not a fan of pineapple juice on its own, because it’s too tart.
+So I use Orange/Pineapple/Banana Juice.
+The banana flavor tones down the sweetness of the orange and pineapple juices.
 Orange/pineapple juice is a good substitute and will have more of a tart bite.

-The best part about the Black Eyed Susan?
-It’s definitely not just a drink for Preakness!
+The Black Eyed Susan is definitely NOT just a drink for Preakness!
 With the light and fruity flavor, it’s perfect to enjoy all summer long.

 MORE DELICIOUS COCKTAILS